cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 The `n = n or 8` idiom takes advantage of the short-circuiting nature of Lua's `or` operator: if the value of `n` is logically true - which in Lua means it is neither `nil` nor `false` - then the value of `n` stays as it is, otherwise it's replaced by eight.
 This idiom is widely used to assign default values to function arguments.

 The `s:gsub()` invocation calls a *method* on string object `s` - the exact meaning of this will be revealed later.
 The `gsub` method searches the string for the pattern given in the first argument (`([^\t]*)\t`), calls the function passed as the second arg for every match it finds and substitutes the match with the function's result.
-If the search pattern contains parenthesized subpatterns (captures), then the function is called with a list of these (as separate arguments), otherwise the entire match gets passed (in a single argument).
+If the search pattern contains parenthesized subpatterns (captures), then the function is called with a list of the corresponding matches (as separate arguments), otherwise the entire match gets passed (in a single argument).

 This particular `gsub` invocation looks for groups of non-tab characters followed by a single tab, and replaces every match with the group of non-tab characters (unchanged) plus the right amount of spaces for the last tab.
 As `#s` returns the length of the string (the group of non-tab chars), `n - #s % n` gives the number of spaces which must be appended to make up for a single tab.